7210 Timely or Non-timely State Fair Hearing Request

 Refer to Section 7222.1, Continuation of STAR+PLUS HCBS Program During a State Fair Hearing, for additional information.

-Once the CRU receives a state fair hearing request, the CRU sends an email reply to PSU staff and the PSU supervisor listed as "observers" within five days notifying of the completion of Form 4800-D and the appeal identification number (ID).
-Once PSU staff receive the notification, PSU staff upload the notification in HEART, following the instructions in Appendix XXXIII, and monitor the appeal until the state fair hearing decision is rendered.
+Once the CRU receives a state fair hearing request, the CRU sends an email reply to PSU staff and the PSU supervisor listed as Observers within five days, notifying of the completion of Form 4800 and the appeal identification number (ID).
+PSU staff must upload the notification in the HEART case record and monitor the appeal until the state fair hearing decision is rendered once PSU staff receive the notification.

 PSU staff must not put an applicant or member back on the STAR+PLUS HCBS program interest list while an MEPD or TW financial denial are in the state fair hearing process.
 PSU staff must take appropriate action to certify or deny the case or resume services once the MEPD or TW financial denial state fair hearing decision is rendered.
 The applicant or member may choose to be added back to the STAR+PLUS HCBS program interest list if the denial is sustained.